carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - A **range of IP addresses** within a VPC.
   - You assign **one CIDR block per Subnet**.
 It should not overlap with other Subnet’s CIDR in your VPC.
-  - Amazon don't allow /8 prefix as it is too large — the largest they allow is /16
+  - Amazon doesn't allow /8 prefix as it is too large — the largest they allow is /16
   - Amazon always reserve 5 IP addresses within your subnets (First 4 IPs and the last IP): Network Address, Router Address, DNS Server Address, Broadcast address and 1 more for future use.
     - For e.g. If you need 29 IP addresses to use, your should choose CIDR /26 = 64 IP and not /27 = 32 IP, since 5 IPs are reserved and can not use.
   - Enable Auto assign public IPv4 address in public subnets, EC2 instances created in public subnets will be assigned a public IPv4 address